bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 solana config set --url localhost
 ```

 As you develop your application, you'll likely be switching back and forth between `localhost` and `devnet` to iterate and then test your product against a live network.
 On each network, your CLI wallet address will be the same, but you will have to acquire SOL for each separate network.
-To do this, lets first spin up a local node.
+To do this, let's first spin up a local node.

 ```bash
 solana-test-validator
 ```

-Then lets check our address:
+Then let's check our address:

 ```bash
 solana address